Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-botintegration.md

 ## Make your bot multilingual

+> Note: Multilingual agents are supported only with Dialogflow V2 APIs

 Kommunicate allows you to integrate your multilingual bot so that your bot can reply in the user's language.
 You need to pass the user's language tag to Kommunicate.

 Language tags follow the [HTTP/1.1 specification, section 3.10](https://tools.ietf.org/html/rfc2616#section-3.10).
 Kommunicate will send this information with every message to the integrated bot platform.
 You can use the below method to update the user's language: